GamesCreed

 Kingdom Eighties, PC, Review, Screenshots, GamesCreed

-Be wary; there are many things that lurk in the shadows.
+Be wary; many things lurk in the shadows.

-The first two characters we meet are Champ, your typical jock with a heart of gold and Tinkerer, a girl who isn’t afraid to get her hands dirty.
-As stated earlier, these characters are supposed to help you out; Champ is strong and is able to push around a mobile defense tower in the form of a dumpster, while Tinkerer is able to build and repair things on the fly.
+The first two characters we meet are Champ, your typical jock with a heart of gold, and Tinkerer, a girl who isn’t afraid to get her hands dirty.
+As stated earlier, these characters are supposed to help you out; Champ is strong and can push around a mobile defense tower in the form of a dumpster, while Tinkerer can build and repair things on the fly.

 Kingdom Eighties, PC, Review, Screenshots, GamesCreed